User Guide

 Cluster a Docker application

-to get to the creation/addition page and fill in the fieldsAvailable options:
+to get to the creation/addition page and fill in the fields:Available options:

-- Select HA Service - Select the service/pool to associate the container to in the event of a failover
+- Select the service/pool that will host the docker container.
+In the event of a failoverContainer Description

 compose.yaml